Skip to main content

-Headlamp can be run as a desktop application, for users who don’t want to deploy it in cluster, or those who want to manage unrelated clusters locally.
+Headlamp can be run as a desktop application for users who do not want to deploy it in-cluster or those who want to manage unrelated clusters locally.

 Please check the following guides for the installation in your desired platform.